 - Youth Theft/Shoplifting – This course focuses on the many reasons for theft and shoplifting.
 It not only demonstrates the impact on businesses, but also the consequences for the perpetrators as they trade a few dollars for a criminal record.
 It also demonstrates 10 proven cognitive skills for successful living, and how to avoid the common thinking traps that are easy to fall into.

 - Youth/Parent – This course was specifically designed to be completed at home between youth and a parent or guardian.
 It includes the major problems confronting youth today, including peer pressure, substance abuse, lack of cognition, self-esteem, and choices.
 This cognitive restructuring curriculum is designed to help youth and parents overcome self-defeating thoughts and behaviors.
 The goal is to have parents take a larger role and achieve greater understanding about their children’s lives.

-- Truancy Prevention – Truancy Prevention is a course of self discovery that focuses on the thinking errors that lead to truancy and dropping out of school.
-This is not an educational program, rather a cognitive restructuring course that works in the cognitive domain to challenge faulty thinking and the affective domain to build self-esteem.
-It is course that helps students with their social, emotional, and academic progress.
+- Truancy Prevention – Truancy Prevention is a course of self-discovery that focuses on the thinking errors that lead to truancy and dropping out of school.
+This is not an educational program, but rather a cognitive restructuring course that works in the cognitive domain to challenge faulty thinking and the affective domain to build self-esteem.
+It is a course that helps students with their social, emotional, and academic progress.

 - Vaping Awareness – This course is designed for both prevention and early intervention for students who are considering or experimenting with any form of nicotine.
 All types of tobacco and nicotine are addressed including vaping, e-cigarettes, and chewing tobacco.
 Students are presented with several facts, stories and questions that help them see clearly the risks associated with vaping and other forms of nicotine.